sqlfluff/sqlfluff/docs/source/layout.rst

 In this example, the alias expressions are all aligned with each other.
-To configure this, SQLFluff needs to know what elements to align and how far to search to find elements which should be aligned with eachother.
+To configure this, SQLFluff needs to know what elements to align and how far to search to find elements which should be aligned with each other.
 The configuration to achieve this layout is:

 .. code-block:: ini